-Disney Stuff - Vinylmationsby Chris Barry, staff writer
+Disney Stuff - Vinylmationsby Chris Barry, contributing writer

 Welcome back to Disney Stuff.
 There certainly seems to be a never-ending supply of Disney stuff to collect, accumulate and talk about.
 This time I’m going to talk about one of the latest rages sweeping the parks and the resorts.
 It’s something I wasn’t all that interested in when I first saw them.
 As a matter of fact I didn’t like them at all.
 A mere two years later and I’ll readily admit, I’ve jumped on the bandwagon, the Vinylmation bandwagon that is.